 - The arcade version of Super Street Fighter IV portrays Chun-Li in this light towards Yun and Yang Lee.
 It should be noted that given the connections between Gen, Lee, Chun-Li's father, Chun-Li, and the Lee Bros. and the likening of a martial arts instructor/master to that of a father figure, Chun-Li is more or less their actual martial arts "big sister".

 - Cammy can also be seen as this towards her fellow Dolls.
 Particularly, SSFIV has Cammy attempting to go all Sister Cub on newcomer Juri for savagely attacking and hospitalizing them, not to mention looking after a recovering Juni in her ending.
 And in Ultra, she's willing even to return to Bison's side if this means she can save the life of Decapre, the Doll that's actually her clone and the one who's been more physically/mentally/emotionally damaged.

-- In Fatal Fury Mark of the Wolves, Mai Shiranui is said to be this to Hokutomaru, who refers to her "Mai-neechan" ("Big Sis Mai").
+- In Fatal Fury: Mark of the Wolves, Mai Shiranui is said to be this to Hokutomaru, who refers to her "Mai-neechan" ("Big Sis Mai").

 - Final Fantasy X: Mid-way through the story, Rikku seems to view Lulu this way; Yuna is implied to have had a more mother-daughter relationship with her instead.